-The Nursery children use the indoors and outside, and both Reception classes use the 'Finding Out Funhouse', which has an attached outside learning area.
+The Nursery children use the indoors and outdoors.
+The outside area has an attached learning space.
 The children have opportunities within their environment to learn together during free flow times, accessing shared continuous provision as well as in smaller teacher-led focused times.
+Part of their outdoor learning also involves Forest Fun sessions in our wooded area at school within the school grounds.
+Here the children are able to experience the natural world first-hand and enjoy observing and exploring throughout the changing seasons.